cyrus-and/gdb-dashboard/README.md

 attributes](#stylable-attributes).
 For example, to change the prompt to something more familiar:

-    dashboard -style prompt (gdb)
+    dashboard -style prompt '(gdb)'

-Note that no quotation mechanism is present, strings are treated verbatim by GDB.
+The argument is parsed as a Python literal and converted to the proper type.

 When only the name is specified this command shows the current value, whereas without arguments prints all the attributes.

 ### Modules subcommands